jwmiller5/Compliance/compliance/regulatory/offering-dod-il5.md

 Moreover, according to [SRG Section 5.2.2.3](https://dl.dod.cyber.mil/wp-content/uploads/cloud/SRG/index.html#5.2LegalConsiderations) *IL5 Location and Separation Requirements*, the following requirements (among others) must be in place for a Level 5 PA:

 - Virtual/logical separation between DoD and Federal Government tenants / missions is sufficient.
-Virtual/logical separation between tenant/mission systems is minimally required.
+Virtual/logical separation between tenant/mission systems is required.
-- Physical separation from non-DoD/non-Federal Government tenants (i.e., public, local/state government tenants) is required.
+- Physical separation from non-DoD/non-Federal Government tenants (that is, public, local/state government tenants) is required.
 - The CSP restricts potential access to DoD's and the community's information to CSP employees that are U.S. Citizens.

 ## Microsoft in-scope cloud platforms & services